Do you ever wonder why your pet needs its annual boosters in Dudley?

 Helping the wider pet community

-Although shielding your pet against preventable diseases is plenty to persuade any loving pet owner to vaccine their pet, another reason to do so is to protect the entire pet population.
+Although shielding your pet against preventable diseases in Dudley is plenty to persuade any loving pet owner to vaccine their pet, another reason to do so is to protect the entire pet population.
 Many dog walkers, boarding kennels, or day-care facilities will require you to have your pet fully vaccinated.

 Many of the core diseases in the UK are now extremely low risk, this is due to years of vaccination compliance and positive action from pet owners.
 However, if we were to stop vaccinating pets, and the prevalence of infections increased, animals would be at a much higher risk of contracting deadly diseases.